 This is also the stop for the very impressive Sydney Jewish Museum

 Paddington is one of the best preserved of Sydney’s suburbs with large tracts of early Victorian homes standing today.

 From here the bus travels along Glenmore Road to the Five Ways Paddington.
 Along this section of the route, you will find some lovely homes, built in the early 1900s.
-It’s also a good place to get off if you fancy some upmarket shopping or brunch at Sonoma who offer great sandwiches and excellent coffee.
-Get off the bus at Hargraves Street to sample the cooking of Celebrity chef Colin Fassnidge at the Four in Hand at 105 Sutherland St.
+It’s also a good place to get off if you fancy some upmarket shopping or brunch at Sonoma who offers great sandwiches and excellent coffee.

 Queen Street is a beautiful tree-lined street with some gorgeous homes, interesting shops, and several very nice lunch options.
 Among the shops not to miss, especially for foodies, is Victor Churchill’s butcher.
 This shop must be among the most beautiful meat emporiums in the world, in fact, Anthony Bourdain has included Victor Churchill in his new food market in New York.
 If you are ready to eat Costis Seafood with excellent quality and very affordable fish and chips and the Queen Street Deli, have some tasty picnic options.

 Oxford St – Bondi Junction Shopping Centre & train

 If you can resist shopping at Westfield Bondi, then the next section will take you through the local back streets of Bondi before you reach the beach.

 Along the way, you pass some local favourites like the very delicious Israeli-inspired Shuk Bondi, which is a cafe, deli and bakery all in one and the North Bondi RSL which is the perfect spot to grab a beer and take in the view of the beach.